kevinmsong/MachineLearning/README.md

 - LinearRegression.ipynb contains code that implements a linear regression, from scratch, without using scikit-learn.

-- RetailDemandForecasting.ipynb contains work that forecasts weekly companywide sales with a 2011-2012 Walmart retail dataset.
+- RetailDemandForecasting.ipynb contains work on feature engineering and demand forecasting of weekly companywide sales with a 2011-2012 Walmart retail dataset.